brandondev24/Chat/README.md

 | Segmentation | Referring, reasoning, interactive, generic, and grounded-conversation segmentation | Binary masks, color-coded masks, or mixed text-image responses |
 | Multi-view visual geometry | Point-map reconstruction and camera-pose estimation | Image-like point maps and structured camera records |

-Public annotations are converted directly when possible.
-Generated or curated targets are used to supplement incomplete supervision and improve diversity.
-A dedicated data document should provide the source lists, prompt templates, conversion rules, and corpus construction details.

 ## ⚠️ Limitations